 Note:

-- If an application cannot be opened after you click the notification on the debugging version, please find the pop-up window permission and enable it for the current application.
+If an application cannot be opened after you click the notification on the debugging version, find the pop-up window permission and enable it for the current application.

-- The vivo channel currently does not support in-app messages, which will be delivered through the TPNS channel.
+The vivo channel currently does not support in-app messages, which will be delivered through the Tencent Push Notification Service channel.

-- The vivo channel imposes a certain quota limit on the number of daily push messages.
-For more information, please see Vendor Channel Limit Description.
-When this limit is exceeded, excessive messages will be pushed through the TPNS channel.
+The vivo channel imposes a certain quota limit on the number of daily push messages.
+For more information, see Vendor Channel Limit Description.
+When this limit is exceeded, excessive messages will be pushed through the Tencent Push Notification Service channel.

-- The vivo channel is supported only on certain newer models and corresponding OS versions.
-For more information, please see here.
+The vivo channel is supported only on certain newer models and corresponding OS versions.
+For more information, see here.

 manifestPlaceholders = [